Gould-Group/Onboarding/Setting-up-your-weekly-meetings.md

 The first two questions ask you to note who you helped this week, and who helped you.

-The people you name can be anyone, including Kirstie, and the action doesn't have to be work related.
+The people you name can be anyone, including Ian, and the action doesn't have to be work related.

 The goal in asking these two question every week is to reinforce the point that science is a *collaborative activity* done by real humans.